The Gerwick Puppets

 and national puppetry festivals.
 Her character voices are heard on the Verizon website (superthinkers.com).
 Deborah is the author of The Twig Family in the Oak Tree, a gentle nature story for young children.
 In 2008 she was a recipient for the Northeast Region of Puppeteers of America's Artistic Achievement Award.
 In 2009 she won the prestigious U.N.I.M.A.
 USA Citation for Excellence in Puppetry for her show, A Woodland Cinderella.
 Debbie's newest work Turtle's New Home received partial funding from the Jim Henson Foundation.

-The Gerwick Puppets have toured New England for over thirty five years.
+The Gerwick Puppets have toured New England for over forty five years.
 They have performed often at the Peabody Essex Museum in Salem, Masschusetts, the Mark Twain House in Hartford, Connecticut and the Springfield, Massachusetts Museum of Art.
 For three years they performed every Sunday at the Children's Museum in Boston, Massachusetts. and were ten years running at Boston, Mass.
 First Night.
 They have performed at the World Trade Center in New York.
 They did Rip Van Winkle at the Van Cortlandt Mansion in New York where in colonial times one of the characters in Washington Irving's story lived.
 They performed Thornton Burgess at his birth home in Sandwich, Massachusetts and where he wrote his stories in Hampden, Massachusetts.
 They performed at the Isabella Stewart Gardner Museum in Boston, Mass. and the Portland, Maine Museum of Art.
 They are members of the Massachusetts Touring and New England Touring Programs.